AntonMause/rv16poc/README.md

 - 1x MACC  17 bit signed (alu)
 - 600 LE  (this is what you find around each MACC)

-The current snapshot is intended to use Libero SoC version 12.4 (2020q3)
+The current snapshot is intended to use Libero SoC version 12.5 (2020q3)

+Edit ./scripts/g..config.tcl if you use older Libero, or even checkout older repo.

 Unpack ./rv16poc-RevXYZ.zip to your projects directory and name ./rv16poc/ .